postcss/postcss-deno/README.md

-# Postcss for Deno
+# PostCSS for Deno

-Scripts to transform the source code of postcss for Deno compatibility.
+Scripts to transform the source code of PostCSS for Deno compatibility.

 ```sh
 sh run.sh